Kong/docs.konghq.com/app/_hub/kong-inc/serverless-functions/_index.md

 {% endnavtab %}
 {% navtab Without a database %}

-1. Create the Service, Route and Associated plugin on the declarative config file:
+1. Create the service, route, and associated plugin in the declarative config file:

     ``` yaml
     services: